Skip to content

 Google Voice not working: Fix issue not receiving incoming calls by going into Voice settings

-But even if all your settings are perfect on the browser, Google Voice will still instantly mute audio after you stop interacting with the platform for a while — even if you’re just on the next tab over!
-The only fix is to jump back on the tab and click around for around 10 seconds.
+Even if all your settings are perfect on the browser, Google Voice will still instantly mute audio after you stop interacting with the platform for a while — even if you’re just on the next tab over!
+The only fix is to jump back on the tab and click around for about 10 seconds.

 Google Voice won’t reliably work in the background.
-On busy workdays, when you’re completely focused on tasks outside your business phone app, you may forget to tap into the platform and end up missing a slew of calls.
+On busy workdays, when you’re focused on tasks outside your business phone app, you may forget to tap into the platform and miss a slew of calls.

 3. Unable to complete a call